Bay Leaves: An All-Natural & Safe Home Remedy To Rid Your Kitchen Of Ants

 I believe these are sugar ants.
 They're small and black (or dark brown).

 As far as getting rid of the ants, I decided not to use any of the chemicals we had in the cabinet for insects & other pests.
-(I guess all this talk of 'going green' is starting to have an impact on me!)
-Instead, searched for a natural home remedy that would work -- hopefully using something that I already had on hand.
+(I guess all this talk of ‘going green‘ is starting to have an impact on me!)

 I found it...
 Bay leaves!

-Yep, I tried the bay leaves and they worked.
-The very first time!
+Yep, I tried the bay leaves and they worked — the very first time.

 Since I buy many of my groceries at Costco, I just so happened to have a lifetime supply of bay leaves on hand.
 That's why I decided to try the bay leaf home remedy for taking care of ants first.
 (I was going to try Cinnamon next.)